Russian court orders arrest of Yulia Navalnaya in absentia - KESQ

 The Kremlin rejected any allegations of involvement in Navalny’s death.

+“His place is in prison, and not somewhere in The Hague, in a cozy cell with a TV, but in Russia – in the same colony and the same 2 by 3 meter cell in which he killed Alexey,” she said in a social media post.

+“Oh, won’t there be the usual procedure?
+A foreign agent, then the opening of a criminal case, then an arrest?!
+When you write about this, please do not forget to write the main thing: Vladimir Putin is a murderer and a war criminal.”

-CNN’s Nathan Hodge, Sahar Akbarzai and Jack Guy contributed to this story.
+CNN’s Anna Chernova, Nathan Hodge, Sahar Akbarzai and Jack Guy contributed to this story.

 This is a developing story and will be updated.